DigitalState/Authentication/references/api/metadata.md

 ## Get List

-This endpoint returns the list of metadata resource.
+This endpoint returns the list of metadata resources.

 ### Method